History since 1841

-This booklet is a sequel to 160 Years of the Canada Gazette which summarizes the continuing evolution of the Canada Gazette over the past ten years.
+This booklet, which is a sequel to 160 Years of the Canada Gazette, from 1841 to 2001, summarizes the evolution of the Canada Gazette from 2001 to 2011.
 Many aspects of the production of the Canada Gazette have changed during this period of time but its role as the Government of Canada’s key vehicle to inform, and to consult with, Canadians is truer than ever.

 To view a free online version of the booklet in Portable Document Format (PDF) or in Hypertext Markup Language (HTML), please select one of the following links.

 - In the Past Ten Years . . .
 HTML version